thatguynapster/nextjs-tailwind-typescript-boilerplate/README.md

-# Ananse Dashboard
+# NextJS Tailwind Typescript Boilerplate

-This repository contains the Ananse Dashboard frontend code.
+This repository contains the boilerplate code for setting up a nextjs project with tailwind and typescript.

 ## Getting Started